codefactors/StandardWebhooks/README.md

 Two standard `WebhookConfigurationOptions` configurations are provided as static instances, `WebhookConfigurationOptions.StandardWebhooks` and
 `WebhookConfigurationOptions.Svix`, the former for the HTTP headers as described in the Standard Webhooks specification and the latter for the headers used by Svix.
 The default configuration if no options are supplied is `WebhookConfigurationOptions.StandardWebhooks`.

+## Questions and Answers
+Please raise any issues or questions via the [Issues page on GitHub](https://github.com/codefactors/StandardWebhooks/issues).

+## Roadmap
+Currently the library doesn't provide any support for sending messages, beyond the ability to create an `HttpContent` instance from the message payload.
+The plan is to extent the library to support message transmission using `HttpClient`/`IHttpClientFactory`, leveraging the retry capabilites of the [Polly](https://github.com/App-vNext/Polly) package.

 ## Acknowledgements